Hyun5/CarND-Traffic-Sign-Classifier-Project/README.md

 The top five soft max probabilities were;

 ```
-10.png:
-No passing for vehicles over 3.5 metric tons: 100.00%
-Dangerous curve to the right: 0.00%
-Roundabout mandatory: 0.00%
-End of no passing by vehicles over 3.5 metric tons: 0.00%
+Zeichen_13.png:
+Yield: 100.00%
-Slippery road: 0.00%
+No vehicles: 0.00%

-11.JPG:
-Right-of-way at the next intersection: 100.00%
-Beware of ice/snow: 0.00%
-Dangerous curve to the right: 0.00%
-Children crossing: 0.00%
+Ahead only: 0.00%
-Slippery road: 0.00%
+Priority road: 0.00%

-17.png:
+Speed limit (60km/h): 0.00%

+Zeichen_14.png:
+Road work: 99.96%
+Keep right: 0.02%
+Stop: 0.01%
+Yield: 0.00%
+Speed limit (60km/h): 0.00%

+Zeichen_17.png:
 No entry: 100.00%
+No passing: 0.00%
+No passing for vehicles over 3.5 metric tons: 0.00%
+Priority road: 0.00%
 Speed limit (20km/h): 0.00%
-Speed limit (30km/h): 0.00%
-Speed limit (50km/h): 0.00%
-Speed limit (60km/h): 0.00%

-3.png:
-Speed limit (50km/h): 99.88%
-Speed limit (30km/h): 0.12%
-Speed limit (60km/h): 0.00%
+Zeichen_3.png:
+Priority road: 94.46%
+Bicycles crossing: 2.20%
+Keep right: 1.72%
+Beware of ice/snow: 1.58%
+Slippery road: 0.04%

+Zeichen_34.png:
+Keep right: 53.90%
+Turn left ahead: 40.15%
-Yield: 0.00%
+Yield: 5.94%
-Speed limit (80km/h): 0.00%

-40.JPG:
-Roundabout mandatory: 99.94%
-Right-of-way at the next intersection: 0.06%
-Speed limit (100km/h): 0.00%
+Stop: 0.00%
-End of no passing: 0.00%
-Yield: 0.00%
+No vehicles: 0.00%

 ```

 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

-From the search, the accuray will be better if I use more preprocessing of dataset, such as transaltion, scaling, warp, etc.
+From the research, the accuray will be better if I use more preprocessing of dataset, such as transaltion, scaling, warp, etc.
-I did not use the dropout.
-This will also increase the accuracy more by avoiding the overfitting.
+I used just 1 dropout and 1 maxpooling.
+More drop and maxpooling in every layer will increase the accuracy by avoiding the overfitting.